smokephisticated/smokephisticated/pages/how-to-roll/joint/joint.md

 ---
-title: "How to Roll a Joint: The Ultimate Guide"
+title: "How to Roll a Joint Step by Step"
 permalink: "/how-to-roll/joint/"
 layout: article
 seotitle: "How to Roll a Joint: An Easy Step by Step Guide (2019)"
 description: "In this guide, you're going to learn how to roll a joint, step by step.
-You'll be a master at rolling joints in no time!"
+Smokephisticated has your back!"
 ---

 We get it: